emmatrivinibellini/Customer-Segmentation-Commercial-Analytics-Ecommerce/README.md

-# Customer Segmentation & Commercial Analytics — E-commerce Platform
+# Customer Segmentation & Commercial Analytics E-commerce Platform

 ---

 ## Executive Summary

-An e-commerce platform operating across 3 European markets (IT, UK, FR) was experiencing **unclear customer segmentation and no visibility into churn risk or seasonal demand patterns** — making it difficult to prioritise marketing spend and inventory investment.
+An e-commerce platform operating across 3 European markets (IT, UK, FR) was experiencing **unclear customer segmentation and no visibility into churn risk or seasonal demand patterns**, making it difficult to prioritise marketing spend and inventory investment.

-Using SQL, Python, and Tableau, I analysed **999 transactions from 241 unique users over 3 years (2021–2023)** to identify which customer segments drive the most value, where churn risk is highest, and how seasonality affects category performance.
+Using **SQL, Python, and Tableau**, I analysed **999 transactions from 241 unique users over 3 years (2021–2023)** to identify which customer segments drive the most value, where churn risk is highest, and how seasonality affects category performance.

-**Key impact:** Premium-tier customers represent **43.3% of all transactions** and Italy is the top market with **45.1% of users** — but **78 users (32% of the base) are at high churn risk** (180+ days inactive).
+**Key impact:** Premium-tier customers represent **43.3% of all transactions** and Italy is the top market with **45.1% of users**, but **78 users (32% of the base) are at high churn risk** (180+ days inactive).
 The highest-LTV segment (Sylvie) shows an avg LTV proxy of 18.18.
 Q3 consistently drives peak sales volume, with Belts as the top sell-through category at **33.9% of all transactions**.

 **Next steps:** Implement RFM-based re-engagement campaigns for the 78 high-churn-risk users, increase Belt and Shoe inventory ahead of Q3, and run A/B tests on retention copy for dormant Italian Premium users.